ethereumproject/go-ethereum/README.md

 Ethereum foundation with the flag --oppose-fork or wait to upgrade.*

 Official golang implementation of the Ethereum protocol supporting the original chain.
-A version which can **honestly** offer both censorship resistant unstoppable application platform for developers.
+A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.

-This is a project migrated from the Ethereum Fork github project, we will need to slowly migrate peices of the infrastructure required to maintain the project.
+This is a project migrated from the now hard forked Ethereum (ETHHF) github project, we will need to slowly migrate peices of the infrastructure required to maintain the project.